goshevs/ifeats/README.md

 `propmiss` and `wavemiss` are specified as above

-* Full simulation
+3. Full simulation

 `ifeats` will simulate the correlation matrix and marginal distributions of item levels and use both in the core simulation.

-`propmiss` and `wavemiss` are specified as above

-`nwaves` and `nitems` are required arguments
+`propmiss` and `wavemiss` are specified as above; `nwaves` and `nitems` are required arguments
 <br>

-Types of missingness simulated:
+*Types of missingness simulated*:

 - Random pattern by item and scale
 - Block missing by scale
 - Mixed pattern (a combination of the previous two)
 - Block missing across scales in `namelist`

 *Some examples (more available in test.do)*

 ```